vlnguyen/mysql8-project-template/README.md

 - Deployment with an easy way to set different environment variables

 I also have a set of stretch goals that I'm unsure about only because it deals with domains that I'm unfamiliar with.
-- Containerization to simplify serving both the server and client
 - Auto-documentation through something like Swagger
 - Using GitHub Actions for continuous deployment
 - Integrating tests in the deployment pipeline